Subsolar mass black holes from stellar collapse induced by primordial black holes

 and their rate of collisions with an individual star from

 Here $\sigma$ is the cross-section for the collisions, which can be computed from

 (see, e.g., \cite{AbrBBGJQ09}), where

 is the stellar escape speed (the subscript $*$ denotes stellar quantities).
 For typical stars the second term on the right-hand side of (\ref{sigma}) dominates, and we will therefore neglect the first term.
+The average relative speed (at infinite separation) $v_\infty$ in (\ref{collision_rate}) is related to the (one-dimensional) line-of-sight dispersion velocity $\sigma$ by $v_\infty = \sqrt{2} \, \sigma_{\rm 3D} = \sqrt{6}\, \sigma$, where $\sigma_{\rm 3D} = \sqrt{3} \, \sigma$ is the three-dimensional velocity dispersion.

 The initial collision of a PBH with a star will lead to gravitational capture only if a sufficient amount of energy is dissipated during that first transit.
 Specifically, the dissipated energy $E_{\rm diss}$, which can be estimated from hydrodynamic friction, has to be greater than the kinetic energy at large separation, $K_\infty \simeq M_{\rm PBH} v_\infty^2 / 2$, for the PBH to remain bound to the star.
 This requirement leads to a minimum PBH mass for gravitational capture